Erdodif/ReactMyAdmin/README.md

 ## Setup Guide

-For both the database connection, and the port management, creating an enviromental variable file (`.env`) is a mandatory for expected functioning.
+For both the database connection, and the port management, creating an enviromental variable file (`.env`) is mandatory for expected functioning.

 ### Key variables